 Street.
 Public Meetings were held at UofL's Student Recreation Center, 2030 S. 4th Street, Room SRC # 107 Wednesday August 6th, 5:30pm – 7:30pm Friday August 8th, 11:30am – 1:30pm

-October 2014: UofL Carshare program adds a third vehicle (a red Ford Focus), parked at a new location along 4th Street behind Center Hall
+October 2014: UofL Carshare program added a third vehicle (a red Ford Focus), parked at a new location along 4th Street behind Center Hall across from Billy Minardi Hall and the Student Rec Center.

 September 2014: New Hourly Pay Lot at 4th & Cardinal UofL converted its long-term permit parking lot at 4th and Cardinal into a new hourly pay lot costing $2/hour or $12/day with about 175 spots.
 More flexible, conveniently-located, market-rate hourly parking options like this encourage the use of transportation alternatives vs. the old model of long-term permit-based parking which involves a sunk cost that, once paid for, encourages people to bring their car to campus every time.
 Hourly/Daily parking options allow people who are generally willing to use alternatives to drive to campus when they feel they really need to.
 The new hourly rates also encourage visitors who will be on campus more than one hour to take the bus as a lower-fare option.